scalameta/munit/docs/tests.md

 ## Declare async test

-Async tests are declared the same way as basic tests.
-Test bodies that return `Future[T]` will automatically be awaited upon with `Await.result()`.
+Async tests are declared the same way as basic tests, except their test bodies return a value that can be converted into `Future[T]`.

 ```scala mdoc:silent
 import scala.concurrent.Future